About the role

 Purpose of the division

-The People and Culture team provides strategic and operational expertise and support to the CEO, Executive Team, Leadership Group and all workforce members on people and culture -related matters.
-The People and Culture team has a direct impact on the Strategic goals of the organisation and is a key enabler to the achievement of our mission.
+The People and Culture team provides strategic and operational expertise and support to the CEO, Executive Team, Leadership Group and all workforce members.
+The People and Culture team has a direct impact on the strategic goals and is a key enabler to the achievement of our mission.

 Purpose of the role

-The Executive Director People and culture will be a valued contributor to organisation-wide strategic and operational decision making, as well as playing a central role in defining, building, assessing and developing the People and Culture strategy, which is aligned to the organisations’ overall Strategy.
+The Executive Director People and Culture will be a valued contributor to organisation-wide strategic and operational decision making, as well as playing a central role in defining, building and assessing the People and Culture strategy, which is aligned to the organisations’ overall strategy.